The Brain Injury Medicine Fellowship is an ACGME fellowship in the Department of Rehabilitation Medicine.

 The purpose of the Brain Injury Medicine Fellowship is to provide comprehensive training for the evaluation and management of brain injuries across the entire spectrum of care from point of injury through rehabilitation; as well as across all types and severity of injuries.
-Brain injury medicine programs across the country will be participating in The Match.
+Brain injury medicine programs across the country will be participating in the NRMP Match.

 Expand all